Attributes

 - Is a character proficient in this skill?
 Yes or No

-When a character from that archetype is created, it will receive its own copy of each of these attributes.
-The value of them can be controlled from that character’s sheet.
+When a character is created, it will receive its own copy of each of these attributes.
+The value of them can be controlled from a window in that character’s sheet.